Focus on Precision Technology That Pays at 2019 MSU Agriculture Innovation Day on July 26

-The Art and Science of Writing a Variable Rate Seeding Prescription.
+The Art and Science of Variable Rate Seeding.
 Precision GPS systems and variable rate seeding (VRS) planters give growers access to more data than ever before, but knowing which data is needed to maximize profitability can be confusing.
 Participants will learn how to evaluate various data layers, exploring which data layers should be used to create prescriptions.
 Presenters will give live on-screen demonstrations creating management zones using various commercially available platforms and later show the results as they walk field demo plots planted to variable and fixed seeding rates to evaluate agronomic response to seeding rates.

-Yield Monitor Data and Proper Calibration: A Four-Step Process.
+Yield Monitor Data and Proper Calibration.
 When yield monitor data is used to make management decisions, it is critical to identify high- and low-yielding areas of each field.
 Determining yield rates is not possible without proper calibration of the mass flow sensor, moisture sensor, distance measurement and vibration calibration of a yield monitor.
 Presenters will demonstrate how yield monitors work and how to use them for developing accurate yield maps, especially when using them for variable rate nutrient application, creation of management zones and other uses.
 Participants will learn how to calibrate a monitor at four flow rates and how improper calibration could over- or under-estimate yield.

 Feeding Crops with Sensor-Based Variable Rate Nitrogen Technology.
 Variable Rate Nitrogen Application (VRA-N) is a management approach for applying the correct amount of nitrogen in the right place based on spatial variability across the field.
 Real-time sensor-based VRA-N adjusts the application rate on the go, based on reflected light from crop foliage at sidedress time.
 Presenters will evaluate and compare the economics and effectiveness of on-farm, real-time VRA-N with single-rate applications based on grid soil sampling, crop yield potential, pre-sidedress nitrogen test (PSNT) results, in-field chlorophyll readings and other best practices.
 Participants will have an opportunity to interact with the VRA technology, learn about the economics and accuracy of VRA-N versus single-rate applications, and take home practical recommendations for implementing VRA-N technologies.